opyate/ye-olde-opyate.github.io/_posts/2013-11-10-the-quickest-way-to-get-started-with-dev-vms.md

 There are a lot of [new examples](http://typesafe.com/activator/templates) up on the Typesafe website, a few with the word "Reactive" in them to drive home the [credo](http://www.reactivemanifesto.org/) behind the framework.
 One of my favourite examples, however, seem to have been demoted but still remains one of my favourites: [webwords](https://github.com/typesafehub/webwords).

-[The old Heroku link](http://webwords.herokuapp.com/) to the live running instance of webwords does not seem to be up anymore, so I whipped up a quick cookbook with which to spin up your own local instance.
+[The old Heroku link](http://webwords.herokuapp.com/) to the live running instance of webwords does not seem to be up anymore, so I whipped up a quick Chef cookbook with which to spin up your own local instance.

 You can find the Github repo [here](https://github.com/opyate/webwords-vm.git).
 Spin it up and have fun.